GNOME/gobject-introspection/MSVC.README.rst

 If this happens, terminate all 'cl.exe' processes, which will terminate the build process.
 Open build.ninja and change the compiler flags by changing /O2 to /O1 for all the sources that hang during compilation.
-At this time of writing, girepository\girwriter.c, girepository\girparser.c and girepository\girnode.c are affected--this is due to an issue in Visual Studio 2008's x64 compiler in regards to optimization.
+At this time of writing, girepository\girwriter.c, girepository\girparser.c, girepository\girnode.c and tests\repository\gitypelibtest.c are affected--this is due to an issue in Visual Studio 2008's x64 compiler in regards to optimization.
 Re-attempt the build, and the build should complete normally.
 This does not affect Win32/x86 builds.

 On all Visual Studio 2008 builds, after successfully completing/installing the build, run the following so that we ensure the manifests are embedded to the built DLLs and EXEs::